 Whilst an employer cannot force unions to agree exemptions, we recommend that discussions should be initiated with unions at a local level to the extent that this matter has not already arisen.
 It is difficult to predict where the greatest staff shortages will be in relation to each department (given that it is not only union members but also non-union members who may take part in industrial action) and so it is recommended that organisations identify which departments they need to indicate to the unions should be exempt from industrial action.
 We believe that it is unlikely that a union will agree that all patient focussed areas will be exempt.
-However, it is clear that areas such as critical care, A&E, maternity, pharmacy and radiology should all be included within the exemptions.
+However, we recommend that employers seek agreement from the unions that areas such as critical care, A&E, maternity, pharmacy and radiology will be included within the exemptions.